tripal/tripal_doc/docs/dev_guide/deprecations/chado_query_api.rst

 chado_select_record()
 -----------------------

 Tripal DBX now provides an object-oriented approach to selecting a record that better supports selecting across multiple tables and complex conditions.
-The following example shows how you can update using chado_record_select() to select all genes with a given organism using TripalDBX.
+The following example shows how you can update using `chado_record_select()` to select all genes with a given organism using TripalDBX.

+Tripal DBX select uses the same syntax and supports all the same functionality as the Drupal Database API does.
+As such you can find more information on the new syntax in `the official Drupal docs on dynamic querying <https://www.drupal.org/docs/develop/drupal-apis/database-api/dynamic-queries>`_.
+Additionally, you can find more information on Tripal DBX including specific chado examples `in our own documentation <https://tripaldoc.readthedocs.io/en/latest/dev_guide/biodata/tripaldbx.html>`_.

 **Before:**